Interstate 5: History

 A section of the 1915 Ridge Route in Lebec, California, abandoned when US 99 (later upgraded to I-5) was constructed over the Tejon Pass in order to make the travel straighter and safer.

 An extensive section of this highway (over 600 mi), from approximately Stockton, California, to Portland, Oregon, follows the track of the Siskiyou Trail.
 This trail was based on an older network of Native American footpaths connecting the Pacific Northwest with California's Central Valley.
-By the 1820s, trappers from the Hudson's Bay Company were the first non-Native Americans to use the route of today's I-5 to move between today's Washington state and California.
+By the 1820s, trappers from the Hudson's Bay Company were using the route of today's I-5 to move between today's Washington state and California.
 During the second half of the 19th century, mule trains, stagecoaches, and the Central Pacific railroad also followed the route of the Siskiyou Trail.
 By the early 20th century, pioneering automobile roads were built along the path of the Siskiyou Trail, notably the Pacific Highway.
 The Pacific Highway ran from British Columbia to San Diego, California, and was the immediate predecessor of much of US 99.
 The route of US 99 was in turn used as a basis for much of the route of today's I-5.

 A major deviation from the old US 99 route is the Westside Freeway portion of I-5 in California's Central Valley.
-To provide a faster and more direct north–south route through the state, the decision was made to build a new freeway to the west and bypass Fresno, Bakersfield, and the rest of population centers in the area instead of upgrading the existing highway (which was re-designated as part of SR 99).
+To provide a faster and more direct north–south route through the state, the decision was made to build a new freeway to the west and bypass Fresno, Bakersfield, and the other major population centers in the area instead of upgrading the existing highway (which was re-designated as part of SR 99).

 This re-route through California's Central Valley was the last section of I-5 to be constructed, with the final segment dedicated and opened to traffic near Stockton, California, on October 12, 1979.
-Representatives from both Canada and Mexico attended the dedication to commemorate the first contiguous freeway connecting the North American countries.
+Representatives from both Canada and Mexico attended the dedication to commemorate the completion of a continuous Interstate highway connecting the Mexican and Canadian borders.
 It cost an estimated $2.3 billion in 1979 dollars (equivalent to $ in dollars) to construct all of I-5.